Cricinfo

-ESPNcricinfo (formerly known as Cricinfo or CricInfo) is a sports news website exclusively for the game of cricket.
-The site features news, articles, live coverage of cricket matches (including liveblogs and scorecards), and StatsGuru, a database of historical matches and players from the 18th century to the present.
-As of March 2025, Sambit Bal was the editor.
+Cricinfo (formerly known as CricInfo and ESPNcricinfo) is a sports news website dedicated exclusively to the game of cricket.
+The site features news, articles, live coverage of cricket matches (including liveblogs and scorecards), and StatsGuru, a database of historical matches and players spanning from the 18th century to the present.

-The site, originally conceived in a pre-World Wide Web form in 1993 by Simon King, was acquired in 2002 by the Wisden Grouppublishers of several notable cricket magazines and the Wisden Cricketers' Almanack.
-As part of an eventual break-up of the Wisden Group, it was sold to ESPN, jointly owned by The Walt Disney Company and Hearst Communications, in 2007.
+The site, originally named as CricInfo, was originally conceived in a pre-World Wide Web form in 1993 by Simon King.
+Wisden Group acquired a majority stake in the company in 2003.
+As part of an eventual break-up of the Wisden Group, it was sold in 2007 to ESPN, jointly owned by The Walt Disney Company and Hearst Communications, and the site was renamed as ESPNcricinfo.
+In November 2024, it became part of JioStar group, after Disney India's assets were merged with Viacom18, owned by Reliance Industries.
+In June 2026, the site announced that it is being renamed as Cricinfo.